 2.4.
-Implication of the new Article 7 OECD MTC (2010) (Discussion paper - p.
-12)
+Implication of the new Article 7 OECD MTC (2010)

-- 10. In 2008 the OECD concluded its work on the attribution of profits to permanent establishments with publishing the report "Attribution of Profits to Permanent Establishments", approved by the OECD Committee on Fiscal Affairs in 2008.
+- 14. In 2008 the OECD concluded its work on the attribution of profits to permanent establishments with publishing the report "Attribution of Profits to Permanent Establishments".
 The report represents the outcome of the work on how the "separate arm's length enterprise" provision of Article 7 should be applied.
-The conclusions of the Report were implemented in the OECD MTC in two stages. - 11.
-The first stage was the revision of the Commentary on Article 7 as Article 7 read before 22 July 2010.
+The conclusions of the Report were implemented in the OECD MTC in two stages. - 15.
+The first stage was the revision of the Commentary on Article 7 OECD MTC as Article 7 read before 22 July 2010.
 This stage was completed in the 2008 update of the OECD MTC.
-It was aimed at implementing the conclusions of the report that do not conflict with the interpretation previously provided in the Commentary on Article 7.
-The second stage was the finalization of a completely new Article 7 with related Commentary changes in the 2010 update of the OECD MTC. - 12.
-The JTPF discussed the implications of these developments on the interpretation of Article 4 (2) AC.
+It was aimed at implementing the conclusions of the report that do not conflict with the interpretation previously provided in the OECD commentary on Article 7 OECD MTC.
+The second stage was the finalization of a completely new Article 7 OECD MTC with related commentary changes in the 2010 update of the OECD MTC.

+16. The JTPF discussed the implications of these developments on the interpretation of Article 4 (2) AC.